 - Tastes difference-.
 It tastes unlike regular Poha or Chirer polao.

-I am trying to ration our meals to avoid ging out as long as we can!
-At the same time, I am trying to cook meals without compromising taste and health.
+As I am trying to ration our meals to avoid going out as long as we can, at the same time, I am trying to cook meals without compromising taste and health.
 The flavour of this dish comes from garam masala, Hing and coriander leaves.
 Even you can skip coriander leaves if you don’t have into your fridge.

 - 1 cup Thick flattened rice or Poha - ~ 100gm